Mandrenkov/FreshView/README.md

   <img src="img/icon24.png"/> FreshView for YouTube™
 </h1>

-FreshView for YouTube™ is a Chrome extension that YouTube™ videos users have already watched.
+FreshView for YouTube™ is a Chrome extension that hides YouTube™ videos which users have already watched.

 ---